kentlouisetonino/cli-app-quiz-game/README.md

 ## Description
 > A CLI Application that will allow you to take a quiz using NodeJS.
 It will ask your name, and will ask you to answer different questions with its corresponding choices.
-The questions and answer can be directly modify in the `src/index.js` file.
+The questions and answer can be directly modify in the `src/index.ts` file.

 <br />

 ## Technology Stack
-> JavaScript • NodeJS
+> TypeScript • NodeJS • GitHub Actions Workflow

 <br />